seanreed1111/sql-recipes/recipes.md

 | Van Gogh | The Potato Eaters | KY |   67 |
 +----------+-------------------+-------+-------+
 You’re not limited to two tables when writing joins.
 Suppose that you prefer to see complete state names rather than abbreviations in the preceding query result.
-The states table used in earlier chapters maps state abbreviations to names, so you can add it to the previous query to display names: mysql> SELECT artist.name, painting.title, states.name, painting.price FROM artist INNER JOIN painting INNER JOIN states
+The states table used in earlier chapters maps state abbreviations to names, so you can add it to the previous query to display names:
+SELECT artist.name, painting.title, states.name, painting.price
+FROM artist INNER JOIN painting INNER JOIN states
 ON artist.a_id = painting.a_id AND painting.state = states.abbrev;
 +----------+-------------------+----------+-------+